EleisonC/p2p-node-handsake/README.md

 # Bitcoin Testnet3 P2P Node Handshake

 ## Overview
-This project enables a handshake with Bitcoin Testnet3 nodes to establish a connection for testing purposes.
-It provides a Rust-based implementation that can be run natively with Cargo or inside a Docker container.
+This project implements a Rust-based tool to perform asynchronous handshakes with Bitcoin Testnet3 nodes using the Tokio runtime.
+It establishes connections for testing purposes, allowing users to connect to predefined or custom Testnet3 nodes.

 ## Requirements
-- **Rust**: Install via [rustup](https://rustup.rs/) (required for non-Docker usage).
+- **Rust**: Install via [rustup](https://rustup.rs/) (required for running the project).
-- **Docker**: Install [Docker](https://docs.docker.com/get-docker/) (required for Docker usage).
 - **Internet Connection**: Necessary for communicating with Testnet3 nodes.
-- **Operating System**: Linux or a compatible OS.
+- **Operating System**: Linux, macOS, or any OS compatible with Rust and Tokio.
 - **Testnet3 Nodes**: Access to public Bitcoin Testnet3 nodes, such as:
     - `testnet-seed.bitcoin.jonasschnelli.ch:18333`
     - `seed.testnet.bitcoin.sprovoost.nl:18333`
+- **Optional - Docker**: Install [Docker](https://docs.docker.com/get-docker/) for containerized execution.

 ## Pre-Setup
 1. **Default Testnet3 Nodes**:
     - `testnet-seed.bitcoin.jonasschnelli.ch:18333`
     - `seed.testnet.bitcoin.sprovoost.nl:18333`

 2. **Alternative Nodes**:
-   - If default nodes are unreachable, use any publicly available Bitcoin Testnet3 node.
+    - If default nodes are unreachable, you can add custom Bitcoin Testnet3 nodes (see "Adding a New Node").

 ## Setup
 1. Clone the repository: